nicholas-choo/nicholas-choo/README.md

 My name is Nicholas and I'm a software engineer student from Malaysia.
 Here's some info about me!

 ⚡ Work experience:
-- **Software Engineer intern at transact2** - Full stack development on the Software Development team.
+- **Software Engineer intern at transact2** - Back end development on the Software Development team.
 [Remote.
 January 2021 - April 2021]

 🌱 Interests:
 - Software development.